iftechfoundation/twine-cookbook/dungeonmoving/harlowe/harlowe_dungeonmoving.md

 ## Summary

-"Moving through a 'dungeon'" uses the <a href="https://twine2.neocities.org/#macro_a">(array:)</a> macro to create a multidimensional array.
+"Moving through a 'dungeon'" uses the [`(array:)`](https://twine2.neocities.org/#macro_a) macro to create a multidimensional array.
 Movement positions are then tracked through X and Y variables for a grid system.
 Each movement subtracts or adds to its cooresponding X or Y position and is compared to those same positions within the array.
 Different directions are shown if movement is possible in that direction.

 A map of the array is created by iterating through temporary variables and placing different symbols matching walls, movement spaces, and the player herself.